xSneaky/Openux/README.md

 OPENUX was a private project of mine that I have been working on for a few months.
 While developing this tool I have learned a lot and although this tool is not perfect I will carry on imporving this untill it's perfect.
 If you have any tip or improvments feel free to send me a private message or submit pull request.

 ## What does it do?
 There are currently two scripts that are used to work the tool.
-The hunter.py script generates random IP addresses that's scanned with map to check if a web server is running on the host.
-If a web server is running the hunter script will then check the page title and headers comparing them to a blacklist.
+The hunter.py script generates random IP addresses that's scanned with nmap to check if a web server is running on the host.
+If a web server is running it will grab the page title and headers comparing them to a blacklist.
 As long as the it does not match the blacklists, it will be put in a search index engine file named IP_Database then saved in the following format:
 IP, URL, page title, time, date, Web server software, PHP Version, Scanned by openvas and ID.
 To speed up this process you can set how many threads we want the hunter to use in /modules/config.ini but make sure you leave enough for openvas scans.
 When the hunter finds a host you will get an alert though discord using webhooks.